RSMP Nordic Activity Plan 2025–2026

 About

-The purpose and format of activity plans is outlined in the RSMP Charter, see https://rsmp-nordic.org/charter.
+The purpose and format of activity plans is described in the RSMP Charter, see https://rsmp-nordic.org/charter.

 Summary